Ben105m/rtd-tutorial/docs/source/index.rst

 More informations about the technologies used for this project can be found in the :doc:`documentation` section.
 In case of troubles, you can refer to :doc:`contact` page.

 Check out the :doc:`quickinstall` section for further information.
+The :doc:`quickstart` page gives details about the project architecture and teach you how to start a calculation.

 .. note::